 Dinh, H 2016, 'Cognitive Radio Networks with Wireless Energy Harvesting' in Dusit, N, Ekram, H, Dong, K, Vijay, B & Lotfollah, S (eds), Wireless-Powered Communication Networks: Architectures, Protocols, and Applications, Cambridge University Press.

-Dinh, H, Niyato, D, Wang, P, Domenico, AD & Strinati, EC 2018, 'Optimal Cross Slice Orchestration for 5G Mobile Services', IEEE Vehicular Technology Conference, IEEE, Chicago, IL, USA, USA.View/Download from: UTS OPUS or Publisher's site
+Dinh, H, Niyato, D, Wang, P, Domenico, AD & Strinati, EC 2018, 'Optimal Cross Slice Orchestration for 5G Mobile Services', 2018 IEEE 88th Vehicular Technology Conference (VTC-Fall), IEEE Vehicular Technology Conference, IEEE, Chicago, IL, USA, USA.View/Download from: Publisher's site

 5G mobile networks encompass the capabilities of hosting a variety of

 services such as mobile social networks, multimedia delivery, healthcare,

 transportation, and public safety.
 Therefore, the major challenge in designing

 the 5G networks is how to support different types of users and applications

 with different quality-of-service requirements under a single physical network